 Lymphoma is a blood cancer where lymphocytes (certain types of white blood cells) develop abnormally and crowd out healthy cells.
-The two main types of lymphoma are Hodgkin lymphoma (also called HL, Hodgkin disease, or Hodgkin’s disease) and non-Hodgkin lymphoma (also called NHL or non-Hodgkin’s lymphoma).
+The two main types of lymphoma are Hodgkin lymphoma (also called Hodgkin disease, or Hodgkin’s disease) and non-Hodgkin lymphoma (also called non-Hodgkin’s lymphoma).

 People living with lymphoma need numerous laboratory tests before, during, and after treatment — including blood tests.
 Although blood testing can’t diagnose most types of lymphoma, it can help your health care team understand how lymphoma and your treatments are affecting you.

 There are several types of blood tests for people with lymphoma.
 Each can be used to reveal details about different aspects of your general health.
 The most common type of blood test for lymphoma is a complete blood count, also known as a full blood count.
 This test uses a blood sample to measure the number of different types of cells in your blood.

 The abbreviations that appear on CBC results can be confusing.
 Here is a breakdown of what is tested for in a CBC and what its results can tell your doctors.

 A CBC will measure how much of each type of blood cell you have in your blood.
 The three main types of cells are:

 A CBC test will usually measure your hematocrit and hemoglobin levels as well.
 Hematocrit levels measure how much of your blood, by percentage, is currently made up of red cells.
 Hemoglobin is a protein in red blood cells.
 Measuring hematocrit and hemoglobin can help doctors better understand how well your RBCs are doing their job of carrying oxygen to the tissues in your body.